Friday, January 24, 2020

 "You know," Emil said, "I'm glad I'm not the only doll who isn’t perfect.
 I'm sorry Max has to go through this, but at least I know there's another doll who has problems."

 Veronika looked at Emil.
 Then she said, "No one is perfect.
-We all have something wrong with us, maybe not always something others can see, but everyone has problems, and that isn't always a bad thing.
+We each have something that we have trouble with, maybe not always something others can see, but everyone has problems, and that isn't always a bad thing.
 Sometimes what doesn’t work right makes us better in some other way," she explained.

 "Like the way I can hear what animals are saying?"
 Emil asked.